 By Faye Martins

+What are the Yoga precautions for rheumatoid arthritis?
 Yoga teachers know that pre-existing physical conditions are important when teaching students.
-This is covered in a basic 200-hour yoga teacher training.
+This is covered in the initial student interview before entering a class.
 Yet, there are a few new students who may manage to slip by an orientation.
 Maybe they arrive late, or the staff is helping other new students, but each student should be made aware of precautions for his or her health.
 Rheumatoid arthritis is one of the many ailments that teachers and students should talk about before practice.

 A long-term disease leading to inflammation of the joints and tissues, rheumatoid arthritis (RA) can also affect other organs.
 Up to 1% of the world’s population is estimated to suffer from rheumatoid arthritis, with women experiencing it three times more often than men.
 Chronic and debilitating, those with RA may eventually require surgery to maintain movement in fingers, hands and other areas.

-Can Yogic techniques help those with RA maintain an active lifestyle?
+Can Yoga precautions for rheumatoid arthritis help those who have RA and live an active lifestyle?
 Some studies indicates yes: a study in the United Arab Emirates showed that patients who completed 12 sessions of Raj yoga, with exercise and breathing techniques, showed significant improvements in disease activity scores and health assessments.
 In 1994, the British Journal of Rheumatology published a study showing arthritis symptoms improving for patients who practiced Yogic techniques and the Rheumatic Diseases Clinics of North America published two studies detailing joint stiffness and pain relief for practitioners in 2002.

 Yet, even though Yogic methods may offer significant relief for RA, its practice should be approached with caution.
 The disease does not follow a steady, progressive course; instead, sufferers experience flare-ups followed by remission.
 Yoga practice suitable for someone in remission may be different from someone experiencing an active flare-up.
 RA affects joints symmetrically, in wrists, elbows, hands, shoulders, knees, feet and ankles most frequently.
 As the disease progresses, joints become more unstable and the patient’s range of motion is restricted.